Before you leave home ...

 Call your bank(s) to let them know that you will be traveling to St. John, USVI.
 If you are not flying directly to St. Thomas, USVI, include your layover location(s).
 Most debit and credit card companies will block the use of your card if they are not expecting to see charges coming from so far outside your normal itinerary.

 The USVI and BVI are very close together geographically and you will often receive a cell phone signal from Tortola while you are on St. John.
 If you make a call using a signal from the BVI, you may be billed at international rates.
 Talk to your cell phone service provider before you leave home.
-They will be able to answer your questions regarding roaming charges and coverage areas for your plan.
-Letting them know before you travel that you will be near, but not in, the BVI often helps you avoid international charges and/or get them reversed if you do get charged.
+They will be able to answer questions regarding roaming charges and coverage areas for your plan.
+Letting them know before you travel that you will be near, but not in, the BVI often helps you avoid international charges and/or get them reversed.

 When packing for your trip to St. John, remember that you will be in the tropics.
 Pack light, summer weight clothing.
 Even in January and February when our coldest temperatures are in the high 60's, a light pullover for evenings and early morning is the warmest clothing you will need.